 All Lahontan cutthroat trout shall be immediately returned to the water.
 Only artificial lures with barbless hooks may be used.
 No bait allowed.
 Limit: Five fish per day with a total of 10 in possession; can be a combination of Brook Trout, Brown Trout, or Kokanee Salmon.
 Independence Lake except Independence Lake within 300 feet of the mouths of all tributaries is open to fishing all year.
 Tributaries to Independence Lake and Independence Lake within 300 feet of the mouths of all tributaries are closed to fishing all year.
 For more information, view our informational poster.

 All watercraft available to the public at no charge will be part of an “in-basin” fleet that The Nature Conservancy has purchased strictly for use on Independence Lake.
 As watercraft are one of the primary ways aquatic invasive species are introduced into waterways, providing a strictly in-basin fleet gives the public watercraft recreation options while drastically reducing this risk.
 No boats, float tubes or paddlecraft from outside the Preserve are permitted except as authorized.

-o 8 kayaks – 6 single sit-on-top and 2 tandem sit-on-top kayaks
+- 12 kayaks – 9 single and 3 tandem kayaks

 Getting to Independence Lake from Interstate-80/Truckee, CA: